 Beamforming Feedback Matrix V

 Upon receipt of a VHT(#5197) NDP sounding PPDU, the beamformee shall remove the space-time stream CSD in Table 22-11 (Cyclic shift values for the VHT modulated fields of a PPDU(#5157)) from the measured channel before computing a set of matrices for feedback to the beamformer.
-The beamforming feedback matrix, Vk,j, found by the beamformee j for subcarrier k shall be compressed in the form of angles using the method described in 20.3.12.3.6 (Compressed beamforming feedback matrix).
+The beamforming feedback matrix, Vk,u, found by the beamformee u for subcarrier k shall be compressed in the form of angles using the method described in 20.3.12.3.6 (Compressed beamforming feedback matrix).
 The angles, k and k, are quantized according to Table 8-53e (Quantization of angles).
 The number of bits for quantization is chosen by beamformee, based on the indication from the beamformer as to whether the feedback is requested for SU-MIMO beamforming or MU-MIMO beamforming.
 The compressed beamforming feedback using 20.3.12.3.6 (Compressed beamforming feedback matrix) is the only Clause 22 beamforming feedback format defined.

 The beamformee shall generate the beamforming feedback matrices with the number of rows (Nr) equal to the NSTS(#) of the NDP.

-After receiving the angle information, k and k, the beamformer reconstructs Vk,j using Equation (20-79).
-For SU-MIMO beamforming, the beamformer uses this Vk,1 matrix to determine the steering matrix Qk.
-For MU-MIMO beamforming, the beamformer may calculate a steering matrix using Vk,j and () in order to suppress crosstalk between participating beamformees.
+After receiving the angle information, k and k, the beamformer reconstructs Vk,u using Equation (20-79).
+For SU-MIMO beamforming, the beamformer uses this Vk,0 matrix to determine the steering matrix Qk.
+For MU-MIMO beamforming, the beamformer may calculate a steering matrix using Vk,u and () in order to suppress crosstalk between participating beamformees.
 The method used by the beamformer to calculate the steering matrix Qk is implementation specific.

 The beamformee decides the tone grouping value to be used in the beamforming feedback matrix V. The beamformer shall support all tone grouping values and shall support all codebook information based on MU Beamformer Capability.